-We all have spotted those perky little antennas coming from a mile away and ran off screaming: COCKROACH!!
+We all spotted those perky little antennas coming from a mile away and ran off screaming: COCKROACH!!

-Don’t they look like aliens with those huge antennas on the top of their heads?
+Don’t they look like aliens with those vast antennas on their heads?

-But have you ever wondered why does a cockroach even has an antenna?
-If yes, then today is your lucky day because we just happen to know the answer!
+But have you ever wondered why a cockroach even has an antenna?
+If yes, then today is your lucky day because we know the answer!

-This part of their body has different functions and in this article, we want to let you know what are those functions.
+This part of their body has different functions, and in this article, we want to let you know what those functions are.

 Everything about Cockroach Antennas

-The antennas of a cockroach are divided into three specific parts: the first one that attaches the antenna to the head and allows it to move- scape and pedicel, and the third is the flagellum.
+The antennas of a cockroach are divided into three specific parts: the first attaches the antenna to the head and allows it to move- scape and pedicel, and the third is the flagellum.

 The flagellum is that long slimy part of the cockroach we see coming from a mile away.